MarsBased/handbook/sections/development/team-organisation.md

   - Understand client needs and product roadmap.
   - Work with the development team to come up with an efficient solution to client needs.
   - Define specifications for the product features so they are clear for the development team.
-- __Organization__
+- __Organisation__
-  - Project kick-off and set-up of all the tools required to organise and manage it.
+  - Project kick-off and setup of all the tools required to organise and manage it.
   - Organise project documentation and credentials to ensure all the parties involved have access to it.
-  - Upon project completion, deliver the final product to the client as agreed and clean up the tools used.
+  - Upon project completion, deliver the final product to the client as agreed and clean up the tools.
 - __Communication and reporting__
   - Agree with clients on channels and frequency of meetings and reports to inform about the progress of the projects.
   - Coordinate meetings with team and clients to ensure the successful execution of each sprint of the project.